Catechism on Capital Punishment

 In other words, because I cannot accept what I know to be a false and unApostolic teaching (a liberal-modernist imposition on the Church that was rejected by all the fathers, Aquinas, and every pope before Francis), I am in the very same position as someone like Joe Biden or Nancy Pelosi or some other pro-abortion politician who rejects the Church's formal teaching in Humanae Vitae, etc. and so cannot receive the Eucharist worthily or without canonical violation.

-We agree Pope Francis made many confusing and proplematic statements and policy decisions.
-It may have been the most problematic papacy of history.
+We agree Pope Francis made many confusing statements, poor appointments and problematic policy decisions.
+It was almost apocalyptic.

-However, our contention is that Magisterial documents and doctrine have divine providence that protect them even from problematic popes.
+However, our contention is that all Magisterial documents and doctrine are protected by divine providence.
 We think this is the case here.

-The 2018 changes to Catechism are not materially different from the 1994 Catechism.
+The 2018 changes to Catechism are not materially different from the 1994 Catechism, although it is a development.

 The 1994 Catechism, §2267 on capital punishment has an "IF...
-THEN ... " statement before and after the 2018 changes.
+THEN ... " statement.
+This condition is still there in the 2018 changes.
 The IF conditions are necessary for the THEN policy to be binding

-The Church has not unconditionally defined the death penalty as inadmissable.
+The Church has not unconditionally defined the death penalty as inadmissible.
 It is still admissible.
 Let's think of it in computer programming logic.
-In the 1994 Catechism:
+In the 1994 Catechism §2267

 IF

-- Render one who has commited an offence incapable of doing harm
+2. Render one who has committed an offence incapable of doing harm

 THEN